Different Types of Aggregate, Their Uses, and Sizes

 Recycled asphalt

 Road resurfacing often entails planning off the upper layer of road surface prior to overlaying with new asphalt.
-The plannings are a useful source of aggregate
+The plannings are a useful source of aggregate.

 IMage-9.jpg